ihortom/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 * `method` : Whether to send requests via `GET` or `POST`; essentially whether to send each event individually or to send many events together in a `POST`.
 The default `POST` setting is recommended as it has huge performance gains over sending individually as a `GET`.
 * `option` : How many events can be parcelled together in a `POST`, this can be increased to a maximum of `25` per event.
 If you require larger volumes please raise a ticket to have this limit increased!
 * `security` : Whether to send events via `HTTP` or `HTTPS`.
 * `tls` : Which version of TLS will be used in requests.
-The arguments can either be a single string or array of strings, and the strings must follow the format "TLSv1.x".
+The arguments can either be a single TLSVersion enum or EnumSet of TLSVersion enums (EnumSet.of(TLSVersion.TLSv1_1, TLSVersion.TLSv1_2)).
 * `callback` : A custom callback method that will be called after each emitter send loop, currently the only variables included are the count of successfully and unsuccessfully sent events.
 * `byteLimitGet` : Allows you to set an upper limit for the maximal size of a single `GET` request.
 Meaning that if an event exceeds this size we will attempt to send it but will then delete it from the database regardless of success to send.
 * `byteLimitPost` : Allows you to set an upper limit for the maximal size of a single `POST` request.
 Meaning that if an event exceeds this size we will attempt to send it but will then delete it from the database regardless of success to send.